 What is Residential Density?
 What is Nonresidential Intensity?
-Density is a measure of the concentration of people in residential land uses and is expressed by the number of dwelling units per acre.
-Intensity is a measure of the concentration of people in nonresidential land uses and is expressed by the number of people per acre.
+Density is a measure of the concen people in residential land uses and by the number of dwelling units pe

 Safety Compatibility Policies and Standards

 Policy S.1 Safety Compatibility Zone Map and Table